 ‘March him up’, I would order the CSM.

 ‘Get rolling’, I would say to the cadets before I took their statement or read the charge.
-I never took statements, because it reminded me of a stupid Punjabi joke about a lady complaining to a ‘Thanedar’ that her ‘Statement’ was swollen and bleeding from repeated statements taken by the Constable.
+I never took statements, because it reminded me of a stupid Punjabi joke about a lady complaining to a ‘Thanedar’ that her ‘Statement’ was swollen and bleeding from repeated statements taken by the Constables.
 The charge sheets were frivolous and not worth reading.
 Front rolling was more fun any way.
 Life went on like that for a while, till my ward Cdt HKM got marched in for a very serious charge that was likely to get him withdrawn.

 ‘I say, this bugger is going to give Bravo a bad name’, my Sqn Cdr, the Chief Warden, told me before lunch break.
 ‘How can he do a thing like that ?’, he moaned and passed me the charge sheet to deal with.
 It was a complaint from a young lady instructor in the Geography Dept, hired by NDA on temporary basis.
 The charge was forwarded by the Department Head, to the Dep Com via the Principal, who in turn had sent it to the Bat Com and then to the Chief Warder in Bravo Sqn.
 All of them had scribbled in Technicolor ink, all of them baying for HKM’s blood.
 HKM was as good as dead even before the bugle was blown.

 The original complaint from the lady instructor said, ‘Cdt gives bad looks and strange knowing loaded smiles’.
 The Dept Head had added, ‘Bad behaviour with sexual connotation’.
 The Dep Com had scribbled, ‘Lack of OLQ ?’, and I had no idea what all of that meant, except that HKM could as well start walking backwards towards Khondwa gate.